Ethiopia turns on the turbines at giant Nile hydropower plant | Headlines

 Ethiopia began producing electricity on Sunday from its Grand Ethiopian Renaissance Dam (GERD), a multi-billion-dollar hydropower plant on the River Nile that neighbours Sudan and Egypt have worried will cause water shortages downstream.
 After flicking a digital switch to turn on the turbines in the first phase of the project, Prime Minister Abiy Ahmed sought to assure those nations that his country did not wish to harm their interests.

-The project will ultimately cost $5 billion when it is completed and become the biggest hydropower plant in Africa by generating 5,150 MW of electricity, some of which will be exported to neighboring nations, the government says.
+The project will ultimately cost $5 billion when it is completed and become the biggest hydropower plant in Africa by generating 5,150 MW of electricity, some of which will be exported to neighbouring nations, the government says.
 The government has so far invested more than 100 billion Ethiopian birr ($1.98 billion) in the project, state-affiliated FANA broadcaster reported.
-It is located at a place called Guba in the western Benishangul-Gumuz region. ($1 = 50.6000 birr)
+It is located at a place called Guba in the western Benishangul-Gumuz region. ($1 = 50.6000 birr) (Additional reporting by Moataz Mohamed in Cairo Writing by Duncan Miriri Editing by Frances Kerry)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)